cypherpunk-academy/2064/en/004_2064_Vulnerabilities in Computers.md

 Plenty.
 Incredible stuff.
 You can't imagine what it's all about," she grinned.
-"I found a database at NSA: 'Zero Day Exploits', they're all vulnerabilities nobody knows yet.
+"I found a database at NSA: 'Zero Day Exploits,' they're all vulnerabilities nobody knows yet.
 Marie's an agent there.
 She helped me get to it.
-She herself is allowed to look everything up in the database, but she is not allowed to do anything with it that does not fit her mission, and everything she does and says is recorded.
+She is allowed to look everything up in the database, but she is not allowed to do anything with it that does not fit her mission, and everything she does and says is recorded.
 Everything, every keystroke, every conversation, every facial expression.
 They're really recording everything!
 Of all the employees.
 Stupid.
 It sucks to work there.
 But I could get the database out of there with her help!
-Was not quite easy ...
+It was not quite easy ...
 And now I can ...
 Uuuuuhhhhh", she shook her head, "... do so much ...
 Hi.
 Hi.
 ...
 I know it's unfair, but it's a game.
 You have to be able to lose."

 Sigur grumbled: "You work with the NSA?
 They're enemies.
 That's against the rules.
-And Marie gives you the information because you're normal friends, too."
+And Marie gives you the information because you're friends in real life, too."

 "Not at all.
 I cracked two computers for her from hackers.
 She's smoking it for her mission.